rithikKsingh/taskTracker/README.md

-Here’s a suggested README for your GitHub repository:

----

 # Task Tracker

 A simple Task Tracker web application developed as a **basic project** with the primary focus on learning deployment.
 The application provides a minimalistic platform for users to create, update, and delete tasks.